Ronan-Codes/refactor-horiseon/README.md

 ## Description
   * This project is a front-end refactoring of a mock marketing agency site.
-The goal was to make it improve accessibility ,as well as optimize it for search engines by implementing logical structure, semantic HTML elements, alt attributes, and a succinct title.
+The goal was to improve accessibility, as well as optimize it for search engines by implementing logical structure, semantic HTML elements, alt attributes, and a succinct title.

 ## Screenshot
 <img src="./assets/images/Horiseon-screenshot.png" width="500">